chrisnumber49/Blog-App-Django-Backend/README.md

 # Blog App Django Backend

 ## Overview
 This is the backend API for the blog application, built with Django and Django REST Framework.
-It provides endpoints to handle CRUD operations for blog posts, which can be accessed by the frontend React application.
+It provides endpoints to handle CRUD operations for blog posts and comments, which can be accessed by the frontend React application.

 Github link of Blog App React Frontend: https://github.com/chrisnumber49/Blog-App-React-Frontend